mjf/hashtag/README.md

 when the hash is followed by a left angle bracket.
 Empty content is rejected in both forms.

-The lookahead-based punctuation handling with explicit termination (doubling or escaping) ensures stability: a hashtag's interpretation never changes based on its position in text or what follows at a distance.
+The lookahead-based punctuation handling ensures stability: a hashtag's interpretation never changes based on its position in text or what follows at a distance.
 This is critical for text transformations like reflowing, concatenation, and extraction.

 ## API